 • Renz

-But Eva Katharine died in 1844, and Gottlieb remarried a year later in Wuerttemberg, to a woman fifteen years younger than him, named ANNA BARBARA RENZ on November 05, 1843 in Kuppingen.
-She was the daughter of JOHANNES RENZ, and ANNA BINDER.
-She was born March 23, 1821 in Oberjesingen, Württemberg, Germany.
-The surname of Renz was first found in Baden (then Swabia), where the family was anciently associated with the tribal conflicts of the area.
+When Eva Catharina died in 1844, Gottlieb still had a family to raise.
+He remarried a year later, to a woman fifteen years younger than him, named ANNA BARBARA RENZ on 05 Nov 1843 in Kuppingen.
+She was born to JOHANNES RENZ and ANNA BINDER on 23 Mar 1821 in Oberjesingen, Württemberg.
+The surname of Renz was first found in Baden (then Swabia), where the family was anciently associated with the tribal conflicts of the area, just like the Mammels.

 From a Sebewaing Township article: "And so it was that, toward the middle of the last century, many immigrants from Germany settled in and around Ann Arbor in Washtenaw County.
 It was from among these that Sebewaing received its early settlers.